25 Ways to Keep Customers for Life

 - Under-promise and over-deliver.

 - Be accessible.
 Show customers that you are available and willing to help them whenever there is a problem.
-Your business should be open to meet the convenience needs of your customers.
+Your business should be open to meeting their needs

 - Be credible.
-If you don’t establish trust right away, potential customers may jump to your competitors.
+If you don’t establish trust right away, potential customers may switch to your competitors.

 - Appearance counts.
 Perception is reality, and the reality is that people do judge a book by its cover.

 - Stay in touch.
-Remember the best customers are your current ones.
+Remember the best clients are your current ones.
 Don’t take them for granted.
-Keep on top of their wants and needs.
+Keep on top of their asks.

 - Have a “Goof Kit” to send to customers if you make a mistake.
 Just saying, “I’m sorry” is not enough.

 - Promote customers’ products and services.
-By bringing business to your clients, is the best way to retain customers and you ensure you will have a customer for life.
+Bringing business to them is the best way to retain loyalty.

 - Make it as easy as possible for your customers to do business with you.
-Do things for the customer’s convenience, not yours.
-The easier you can make it for your customer to do business with you, the more business you will have.
+Do things for their convenience, not yours.
+The easier you can make it for them, the more business you will have.
 Determine all the ways you can eliminate the “hassle factor.”

-- Periodically send customers an invoice stamped “no charge.”
-This will help your customers remember you.
-If it is unexpected it will have a greater impact.
+- Periodically send clients an invoice stamped “no charge.”
+This will help them remember you, and if it is unexpected it will have a greater impact.

-- Establish a customer advisory panel.
-Only by knowing your customers’ wants and needs can you successfully grow your business and be totally customer-oriented.
+- Establish an advisory panel.
+Only by knowing your clients’ wants and needs can you successfully grow your business and be totally customer-oriented.

 - Hire mystery shoppers to find out how good your customer service really is.

 - Be a resource.
-No matter what your customer needs, try to find it for him, even if it has nothing to do with your business.
+No matter what your customer needs, try to find it for them, even if it has nothing to do with your business.

 - Speak your customer’s language.
 Don’t use jargon they can’t understand.